 Khan holds four degrees from MIT: an MS in Technology & Policy, an MS in Nuclear Engineering, a BS in Art & Design and a BS in Nuclear Engineering.
 She also has an MA in Islamic Studies from the School of Islamic and Social Sciences, an affiliate seminary of the Washington Theological Consortium.

-His earlier field experience in post-conflict and post-disaster environments in Eastern Africa, South Asia and MENA regions contribute to nuanced understanding of the vulnerabilities in target populations and finding contextually relevant solutions.
+His multi-year experience in fragile states and post-conflict environments in Eastern Africa, South/South-east Asia and MENA regions provides significant exposure to the security-development nexus.
+He has worked on local capacity building and reconstruction of economies recovering from social uprisings, recurring conflict or experiencing ongoing insurgencies.
 He has a MS degree in Institutional Economics and International Development from Michigan State University and a MBA degree in Finance and Marketing from University of Karachi.